laxminarasimha0901/5143-Scheduler/README.md

 ### What would we do differently?
 #### Jadyn
-##### If I were to do this project again, I would definitely make sure we managed our work with the amount of time we had.
-I'm a big procrastinator on bigger assignments like this, and even though I got my commands done on time, I could have spaced the work I did over those weeks we had.
-I think if I would have managed my time better, I could have possibly added more details to our shell that would make it more unique when compared to our peers.
+##### Through utilizing GitHub and collaborating with other programmers, I definitely feel more comfortable working with other people in group assignments.
+If I could do things differently, I would once again just manage my time a lot better.
+I'm in 6 classes right now and it just can become very stressful if I don't manage my time good.
 #### Andrew
 ##### In the end, I believe the two previous projects were good in teaching teamwork.
 I feel much more comfortable using github to collaborate, rather than just my own personal use.
 If I could do things differently, I would watch more videos as to how some of these algorithms worked in order to get a much greater understanding.
 #### Soma